Hire an apprentice

 Contact us

-Get advice on attracting and recruiting the right employees, and how to get money to help with on-the-job training costs.
+Get advice on attracting and recruiting the right employees, and how to apply for funding to help with on-the-job training costs.
 Visit the Open for Business page to find resources on how to grow your business.

 Get help in-person at one of the Employment Ontario apprenticeship offices across the province.